uudashr/gopkgs/README.md

         Dir        string // directory containing package sources ImportPath string // import path of package in dir Name       string // package name
+        Standard   bool   // is this package part of the standard Go library?
     }

 Use -workDir={path} to speed up the package search.
-This will ignore any vendor package outside the workDir.
+This will ignore any vendor package outside the package root.
 ```

 ### Example